theturboturnip/mphil-thesis/RISE/3_hw.md

 register X", or defined by the DDC in integer mode.
 On non-CHERI platforms the vector unit doesn't check provenance.

-TODO fixup as an intro to fast-paths
 The initial motivation for this project was investigating the impact of capability checks on performance.
 Rather than check each element's access individually, we determine a set of "fast-path" checks which count as checks for multiple elements at once.
-In the emulator, this is done by computing the "tight bounds" for each access, i.e. the exact range of bytes that will be accessed, and doing a single capability check with that bounds.
-[\[chap:hardware:sec:fastpath\]](#chap:hardware:sec:fastpath){reference-type="ref"
-reference="chap:hardware:sec:fastpath"} describes methods for calculating the "tight bounds" for each access type, and ways that architectural complexity can be traded off to calculate *wider* bounds.

 ## Fast-path calculations
 A fast-path check can be performed over various sets of elements.
 The